jwcarr/eyekit/README.md

 <img src='https://jwcarr.github.io/eyekit/images/logo.png' width='300'>

 Eyekit is a Python package for analyzing reading behavior using eyetracking data.
 Eyekit aims to be entirely independent of any particular eyetracker hardware, experiment software, or data formats.
 It has an object-oriented style that defines three core objects – the TextBlock, InterestArea, and FixationSequence – that you bring into contact with a bit of coding.
-Eyekit is currently in the alpha stage of development and is freely available under the MIT License.
+Eyekit is currently in beta and is freely available under the MIT License.

 Is Eyekit the Right Tool for Me?